369webforall/bug-tracker/README.md

 - Routes with parameters as dynamic route.

 3. Router cache (client-side cache)
-   (Data stored in browser)
+   (Data stored in the browser)

 - Store the payload of page in browsers
 - Last for a session
 - Get refreshed when page reload
-- after 5 min data reload.
+- After 5 min data reload.

-- we can add the page to reload when data is created.
+- We can add the page to reload when data is created.
   `router.refresh()`

 **7. Improving the Loading Experience**

+-Improve the loading experience by adding dynamic loading.
+And refactoring the code.

 # 6. Deleting Issues (40m)